Introduction: What Is a Multi Zone Thermostat and Why It Matters

 7.1 System Design Phase

-- Conduct thorough zone analysis
+- Conduct zoning analysis for building layout

-- Identify optimal sensor locations
+- Identify optimal sensor placement

 7.2 Installation Phase

-- Calibrate sensors for accurate readings
+- Calibrate sensors

 7.3 Operational Phase

-- Train maintenance staff on system operation
+- Train maintenance staff

-- Implement regular system audits
+- Schedule regular system checks

 8. Frequently Asked Questions (FAQ)